StevenFox96/OperatorOps/docs/01-introduction.md

 This step-to-step guide will help you to deploy the **Creator.eco Operator Core** components (CEO Core) to EOS mainnet.
 The **CEO Core** is a collection of source code, binaries and configurations that all operate together to enable the CEO to display his website to the world.

-The **CEO Core** installation process involves among other things a configuration of some 3rd party service providers such as **IPFS Pinning** service provider and **DNS configuration** service provider.
+The **CEO Core** installation process involves, among other things, a configuration of 3rd party services such as **IPFS Pinning** service provider and **DNS configuration** service provider.
 As we've tested many configurations combinations for the service providers stack along the way, we've found that the service providers list below enable the most easy-to-use and configure installation process.

 1. [Blockstart Base Package](https://dsphq.io/packages/blockstartac/ipfsservice1/blockpack2) for the DSP (dApp Service Provider) package.
 2. [Pinata](https://pinata.cloud/) for the IPFS pinning service provider.